Titan Missile Museum: Tourist attractions

 A visitor center for the site features a gift shop, a small museum and guided tours of the site.
 The museum is intended to put the Titan II within the context of the Cold War.
 Paid tours are available for hire, offering education about the history of the Titan II site and program, as well as a closer look at many features of the complex.
 Relics include hardstands for fuel storage containers and the associated control vehicles, restored engines from a Titan II missile, and a re-entry vehicle.

 Tours below ground may include the control room, the cableways (tunnels), the silo, antenna tower and more.
 More information can be found and reservations may be made via the museum website.
-Several times each month, a more extensive "top to bottom" tour is available.
-This tour takes up to 5 hours and accommodates a maximum of six people.
-Prior reservations required.
-The top-to-bottom tour is not handicapped accessible.

 Several scenes in the 1996 film Star Trek: First Contact were shot at the site.
 The missile itself was depicted as the launch vehicle for the film's Phoenix spacecraft, the first warp prototype.